apapadakuni/EC463_SW_Project/README.md

 <strong>test.bat</strong>: Batch file that is run on another AWS EC2 Windows Instance continuously.
 It
 runs "connection.py" every 20 minutes, until there is error.
 Assumption: test.bat assumes that connection.py and test.bat are in the same directory.

+<h4> Node.js Backend Server File </h4>

+<strong>miniApp/app.js</strong> This js file contains the startup and configuration code for the server.
+This configuration includes creating a basic Express.js server, connecting to an external mongodb database hosted on mLab, and setting up the Google Authentication strategy via Passport.js.

+<strong>miniApp/routes/*</strong> Folder containing the js code for the different routes.
+Each file describes a router which handles certain requests to the backend server.
+For each route, a function is specified which shall be run when the route is requested.

+<strong>miniApp/models/User.js</strong> This js file contains the Mongoose.js schema describing the User collection in the mongoDB database.
+This collection contains data about the user such as the rooms they have registered with "sensors".
+This schema describes all of the field names and data types in a single record in the User collection.
+It also defines specific functions used to query the database and insert/update data in the database.

+<h4> Angular Frontend Web App </h4>

+<strong>miniApp/angular-app/src/app/data/*</strong> TS, HTML, and CSS files for the component which displays the sensor data in the chart.

+<strong>miniApp/angular-app/src/app/home/*</strong> TS, HTML, and CSS files for the component which displays the user portal upon login.
+This component lists the user's rooms and allows for rooms to be registered.

+<strong>miniApp/angular-app/src/app/main-body/*</strong> TS, HTML, and CSS files for the component which displays the initial home page for the web app and allows the user to login.

+<strong>miniApp/angular-app/src/app/app.component.*</strong> TS, HTML, and CSS files for the component which acts as the parent for all other components.

+<strong>miniApp/angular-app/src/app/app.module.ts</strong> TS file used to setup the router and setup the components, services, and packages.

+<strong>miniApp/angular-app/src/app/data.service.ts</strong> TS file containing the service for fetching sensor data.
+Defines a function to be called when the sensor data needs to be fetched from the backend server using HTTP.

+<strong>miniApp/angular-app/src/app/user.service.ts</strong> TS file containing the service for fetching user data.
+Defines functions to be called when the user data needs to be fetched from or updated on the backend server using HTTP.

+<strong>miniApp/angular-app/src/app/User.ts</strong> TS file containing a class definition for a User.
+Follows same structure as the backend mongoose schema.

+<strong>miniApp/angular-app/src/app/SensorData.ts</strong> TS file containing a class definition for a json object with sensor data.